Hobcaw Barony: History

 In 1718, John, Lord Carteret was given a royal grant of 12000 acre barony on Hobcaw Point at the southern end of Waccamaw Neck.
 In 1766 and 1767, the tract was surveyed and sold in several parcels.
 These were developed into about a dozen rice plantations that contributed to Georgetown County's substantial rice production between the American Revolution and the Civil War.
 In 1875, Robert James Donaldson and Eliza Townley Donaldson purchased several adjoining plantations from Hardy Solomon and consolidated them into one, calling it Friendfield, where they continued to plant rice.
 After the Civil War, rice production decreased due to the lack of slave labor and increased production of rice in Louisiana.
-Barnard Baruch acquired the tract and additional land in three purchases from 1905 to 1907 to be developed as a winter hunting retreat.
+Bernard Baruch acquired the tract and additional land in three purchases from 1905 to 1907 to be developed as a winter hunting retreat.
 Although rice was no longer cultivated, the canals and embankments were retained to provide an attractive environment for waterfowl.
 Starting in 1935, Baruch began selling parts of Hobcaw Barony to his daughter, Belle Baruch.
 The first tract was 5,000 acres in the northern portion of the property.
 She built a house and stable complex, Bellefield Plantation, a stable cottage for her stable manager, Jean Darthez, and a small airport hangar.

 Before Belle Baruch's death in 1964, she established the Belle W. Baruch Foundation to perpetuate Hobcaw Barony as an educational institute for forestry and marine biology.